Jean-Baptiste Cotton des Houssayes

-Jean-Baptiste Cotton des Houssayes (1727–1783) was a French librarian and author.
+Jean-Baptiste Cotton des Houssayes (1727–1783) was a French librarian, author and priest.
+He first served as a priest in Rouen, in Normandy.
+Passionate about books and knowledge, he was appointed librarian at the Sorbonne University in 1776.
+In 1780, he wrote a significant treatise titled The Duties and Qualifications of a Librarian outlining the duties and qualifications of a librarian.
+According to his treatise, librarians should possess extensive knowledge, be skilled in bibliography, exercise sound judgment in book acquisition and offer great customer service.
+His works and library collection were donated to the Sorbonne after his death.

 Biography

 Early life

 He was born in the small town of La Neuville Chant d’Oisel, in Normandy, near Rouen.
 He chose a clerical career, became an abbé and lived most of his life in Rouen, where he accepted membership in the local academy in 1764, and taught in the city's college from 1764 to 1774.
 He loved books and reading and educated himself widely and methodically in many branches of learning.
 In 1755 he began making notes about what he read and studied.
 In 1776, he was appointed librarian of the Sorbonne.
-He promised to emulate the great librarians of the past, such as cardinals Quirini (1680-17590) and Passionei (1682–1761), who served as librarians of the Vatican; Gabriel Naudé, creator of the Mazarine library; Johann Michel Francke (1717–1775), who created the catalog of the magnificent library of Count Bünau, minister of the king of Saxony; and Ludovico Antonio Muratori (1672–1750), priest, historian, antiquarian and archivist and librarian of the Ducal Court of Modena, one of the foremost scholars of his age.
+He promised to emulate the great librarians of the past, such as cardinals Angelo Maria Querini (1680-1755) and Domenico Silvio Passionei (1682–1761), who served as librarians of the Vatican, Gabriel Naudé, creator of the Mazarine library, Johann Michel Francke (1717–1775), who created the catalog of the magnificent library of Count Bünau, minister of the king of Saxony; and Ludovico Antonio Muratori (1672–1750), priest, historian, antiquarian and archivist and librarian of the Ducal Palace of Modena, one of the foremost scholars of his age.